 Simon left the Navy in 1994 and joined Gatwick Airports Fire Service.
-Once there he passed through the ranks to become one of the station managers running an operational watch.
+Once there he passed through the ranks to become the current Chief Fire Officer in 2017.

-He has been involved in the training side of Gatwick’s operation since 1997 and has delivered countless initial courses as an instructor and course director.
-During 2008/9 Simon worked as the lead manager during Gatwick’s progress through the CAA’s ATP process, gaining accreditation for delivery of IFFC.
+He lead one of the operational watches & has been involved in the training side of Gatwick’s operation since 1997, during his time as a watch officer he delivered countless initial courses as an instructor and course director.
+During 2008/9 Simon worked as the lead manager during Gatwick’s progress through the CAA’s ATP process, gaining accreditation for delivery of a wide range of Fire-fighter training.
+Simon is passionate about personal development and technical expertise, he successfully undertook the Fire Protection Association (FPA) European Diploma in Fire Protection (CFPA (EU) Dip) in 2006, and holds a Post Graduate Certificate in Emergency Management from Leeds University.
+He is currently studying for a Bachelor of Science (BSc) in Fire Service Operations with Wolverhampton University.

 David joined Greater Manchester Fire Service in 1989 and served at Gorton for 9 years before moving to West Sussex.